gloryadewunmi/salesAnalysisPbix/README.md

-# Designed and implemented using Power BI product sales report process and profits made of a home appliances company.
+# Designed and implemented product sales report using Power BI to visualize report on profits made by a home accessory company.
+The excel data was cleaned using power query.